jely2002/youtube-dl-gui/README.md

 Please be aware that this app is only tested on windows, linux and macOS.
 If you decide to build for another platform/archtype it may or may not work.
 Builds other than those available in the releases come with absolutely no warranty.

 ### Didn't find an answer in the FAQ?
 There is more information in the [wiki](https://github.com/jely2002/youtube-dl-gui/wiki/), be sure to have a look!<br>
 Still haven't found your answer?
-Open up an issue [right here](https://github.com/jely2002/youtube-dl-gui/issues), and describe the problem you're facing.
+[Open up an issue](https://github.com/jely2002/youtube-dl-gui/issues), and describe the problem you're facing.

 ## Planned features
 - White mode